Please select a partnership to see additional information:

 - Resources(Jump to)

-This procedure is designed to assist professionals in identifying where children and young people’s sexual relationships may be abusive and therefore may need the provision of protection or additional services.
-It is based on the core principle that the child’s welfare is paramount, and it must be used in conjunction with West Midlands Child Sexual Exploitation Policy.
+Many young people will develop a healthy and developmentally appropriate interest in sexual relationships whilst they are still children and some will do this before they reach the age of consent.
+This guidance is designed to assist professionals in identifying where children and young people’s sexual relationships may be abusive and therefore may need the provision of protection or additional services.
+It is based on the core principle that the child’s welfare is paramount, and it must be used in conjunction with West Midlands Children affected by Exploitation and Trafficking Policy.

 Also see other related West Midlands procedures:

-Many young people will develop a healthy and developmentally appropriate interest in sexual relationships whilst they are still children and some will do this before they reach the age of consent.
-The legal age for young people to consent to have sex is still 16, whether they are straight, gay or bisexual.
+umerous young people will develop a healthy and developmentally appropriate interest in sexual relationships whilst they are still children and some will do this before they reach the age of consent.
+The legal age for young people to consent to have sex is 16, whether they are straight, gay or bisexual.
 The aim of the law is to protect the rights and interests of young people, and make it easier to prosecute people who pressure or force others into having sex or any sexual activity that they don't want.
-For the purposes of the under 13 offences, whether the child consented to the relevant risk is irrelevant.
+For offences when the child is under 13 years whether the child consented to the relevant risk is irrelevant.
 A child under 13 does not, under any circumstances, have the legal capacity to consent to any form of sexual activity.

-The guidance in this section applies to both male and female young people, regardless of their sexual orientation.
+The guidance in this section applies to young people both male and female, regardless of their sexual orientation.
 It should be read in conjunction with any procedure individual agencies may have concerning underage sexual activity.
 Professionals should be aware that any child may be at risk of child exploitation (CE) and professionals should be aware of local CE policy and procedures.

 Consent and the law